suneric1/d3-final/README.md

-# D3 Final Project
+# ENERGY USE DATA VISUALIZATION

-A repo for the final project of Interactive Data Visualization.
+A repo for my interactive data visualization project, *Iceland Found the Right Way to Use Energy*.